ajinkyakolhe112/Vision-101---Cohort-1/slides/complete agenda.md

     4. One batch & time to overfit num_classes batch
 2. Building testing functions for essential functions. mastery of shape & kernel sizes,out_size calculation. neurons
 3. Class Problem: Image Classification on 1k
-4. Existing architectures, CNNs & their principals
+4. Existing architectures, CNNs & their principals.
+Understanding CNNs & Channels

 ### Agenda - Week 4
-1. Transfer Learning as readymade models.
+1. Transfer Learning as readymade models
 3. Learning Rate Policies, Activation Functions etc. Hyper-parameter optimization (cifar10 & imgnet 100)
 2. Experiment via yaml config
+3. NN Visualization Libraries **Extra**
+4. Other Classification Architectures..
-3. Higher Level Libraries: Fast ai. (only after pytorch, because we don't understand).
+6. Higher Level Libraries: Fast ai. (only after pytorch, because we don't understand).
 So that everything we have learned is done automatically in backend.
-4. Comming Next: LLM or Classification -> Segmentation -> Others
+7. Comming Next: LLM or Classification -> Segmentation -> Others

 ----
 Extra Implement
 - [ ] Cookbook of STANDARDIZED: Simple End to End Code
 - [ ] **DL from scratch in pytorch, like keras api. write as a package in python**.
 Just COPY as is. for use in first week 1 & 2.
-- [ ] Pytorch Snippets extension: rewritten for custom code snippets
 - [ ] Model Parameter Analysis
 - [ ] Testing functions.
 Model Forward Pass, DataSet Shape
-- [ ] Pytorch Glossary & Documentation: Essential
+- [ ] Pytorch Glossary & Documentation: Essential Layers, Functions.
+Easy to Understand Documentation
 - [ ] Anki Flash Cards
 - [ ] Quizz testing understanding (those who know code & lingo but not understanding)
 - [ ] Assignment forcing to rethink from completely different point of view.
 So copy paste doesn't work